witalikh/dynamic-itchy-lang/README.md

 Drawbacks: forget about `break`, `continue`, `return` and any other control-flow statement.
 At least for now.
 3. Never type-checked until actual calculation
 Thus, if variable is already evaluated, no matter it placed it has value (see example above)
+Update: at least in Python AST-interpreter version and other future interpreter declared dynamic it will so

 ### Operators
 Standard as in many C-like languages, but: